 Councilman Tom Leonardo

-Bio: Councilman Tom Leonardo is currently serving his second term in office representing the citizens of Ward Six, the City's newest Ward which was established in 2006.
-Tom and his wife Marianne have been married 48 years and have four children and seven grandchildren.
+Bio: Councilman Tom Leonardo is currently serving his second term in office representing the citizens of Ward 6.
+Ward 6 is the City's newest Ward which was established by Voter Referendum in 2006, and which changed the form of City government to the Council / Manager format.

 Office: (239) 321-7000